How can I be referred to you?

 Following an enquiry we will send you are terms and conditions to read over which includes our cancellation policy.
 When we arrange an assessment appointment these terms and conditions come into effect.
 This includes the following:

-Appointments cancelled within 24hrs of the appointment time will be classed as late cancellations and a fee of £40 will be charged in the first instance and there after charged at the full rate.
+Appointments cancelled within 24hrs of the appointment time will be classed as late cancellations and a fee of 50% will be charged in the first instance and there after charged at the full rate.

-Non attendance of sessions will result in the full fee of £75 being applicable.
-Fees will need to be paid by bank transfer, prior to a further session being arranged .
+Non attendance of sessions will result in the full fee being applicable.

 Please note that some insurance, healthcare policies or agencies will not pay for late cancellation or non attendance of sessions in which case the fee is payable by you.

 We try to accommodate clients requests were possible.
 Please have a look at individual therapist’s working days and the locations of their clinics next to their profile. we currently offer online therapy in an evening and at weekends with Shona Lowes.

 Do you offer home visits?